nens/threedi-docs/source/c_aggregate_results.rst

+.. _aggregationnetcdf:

 Aggregated output
 =================

-Results for a 3Di simulation are normally written in a results file called *results_3di.nc* (previously *subgrid_map.nc*).
-This file contains the flow information (Snap Shots) at different times in the simulation.
-The interval at which these flow information are written is defined by the user via the parameter *output_time_step*.
+Results for a 3Di simulation are written in a results file called *results_3di.nc* (previously *subgrid_map.nc*).
+This file contains the flow information (snap shots) at different times in the simulation.
+The interval at which this information is written, is defined by the user via the parameter *output_time_step*.

-Aggregated results from certain intervals during the simulation can be very useful.
-The aggregated resulst for instance are input for the water balance tool in QGIS.
-For this purpose an aggregated results file is available called *aggregate_ results_3di.nc* (previously *flow_aggregate.nc*).
-On each Mesh variable (s1, u1, etc.) described in the results section aggregation can be executed.
+Aggregated results over certain intervals during the simulation can be very useful.
+For instance, the aggregated results are the input for the water balance tool in QGIS.
+For a consistent water balance, the results of various snap shots is not enough in case of an output time step which is larger than the computational time step.
+For this purpose, an aggregated results file is available called *aggregate_ results_3di.nc* (previously *flow_aggregate.nc*).
+The structure of the file is very similar as the other result file.
+Each Mesh variable (s1, u1, etc.) described in the results section can be aggregated.
 The configuration for this aggregation file is available in the models spatialite and the table is called v2_aggregation_settings.
-The configuration with its options will be explained below.
+The configuration and its options are explained below.
 The layout of the table is:

 .. figure:: image/aggregation_table.png
    :alt: Table layout aggregation options